netlify/build/README.md

   Below is a list of things possible with Build plugins to get some ideas flowing

   - **Gatsby cache plugin**
-  - Only running cypress tests if src/route hashes change
+  - **Cypress Route testing plugin** - Only running cypress tests on routes that have changed
-  - **Ignore site build scripts** if only Netlify serverless functions change
+  - **Ignore site build scripts plugin** - Only run site build commands if site files have changed.
+Otherwise just build serverless functions.
-  - Ignore site build if source files we change about, e.g. markdown/src directory's haven't changed
+  - **Smart builds plugin** - Ignore site build if source files we change about, e.g. markdown/src directory's haven't changed
-  - **Short circuit** build process if external content from third party CMS hasn't changed
+  - **Check external content updates plugin** - Only build if external content from third party CMS has changed
-  - Optimize only new images not found in the previous build cache
+  - Optimize only new images **not** found in the previous build's cache folder
-  - Only build relevant sub directories that have changed & restore the rest of the site from previous build cache
+  - Only build relevant sub directories that have changed & restore the rest of the site from previous build cache.
+Incremental builds?!?!?!
-  - Aggressively cache dependancies for faster boot up times
+  - Aggressively cache dependancies/generated files/etc for faster boot up times
-  - NoOp component library / storybook builds if component src files haven't changed.
-Save on build minutes
+  - NoOp component library/Storybook builds if component src files haven't changed.
   - Automatically disable builds during specific times of day.
-  - ...
+  - ... etc. Maybe options! 🤩

 </details>